Applicering av hyaluronsyra i ansiktet efter microneedling

 Hyaluronic acid is one of the most recommended ingredients after microneedling.
 After the treatment, the skin is temporarily more permeable and in need of intensive hydration.
 Hyaluronic acid helps to bind moisture, support the skin barrier, and create a more balanced healing environment.

-Quick response
+Quick answer

-• Hyaluronic acid deeply moisturizes.
+• Hyaluronic acid provides deep hydration.

 • Supports skin recovery.